Support available

 Power credits scheme

-Contact Energy, Genesis Energy, Mercury, Meridian Energy and Nova Energy are the electricity providers currently participating in the scheme.
-Other electricity providers may join the scheme and customers are encouraged to check with their electricity provider for more information.
+Contact Energy, Genesis Energy, Mercury, Meridian Energy, and Nova Energy and Toast Electric are the electricity providers in the scheme.
+Other electricity providers may join the scheme and customers should check with their electricity provider for more information.

-Customers who have received professional budgeting advice may be eligible to receive a second power credit in the same year.
-Customers can receive a maximum of 2 credits per year.
-Power credits are only available to eligible customers for their primary residence.
+Customers who have had professional budgeting advice may be eligible for a second power credit in the same 12-month period.

-As of June 2023, 8,090 power credits had been distributed, representing a total of $890,000 in direct support for households experiencing hardship.
+As of June 2023, 8,090 power credits had been distributed, representing a total of $890,000 in direct support for households finding it hard to pay their electricity bills.

 Other support